Riot Material

 Filed Under: Books, The Line, Thought

-An excerpt from Entering the Mind, the new book from C von Hassett which speaks to the ways we can enter our own mind in meditation to both recognize and stabilize in its already perfectly awakened state.
-To do this, we must first cleanse the body of the myriad mind-clouding toxins taken in through food.
-The chapter below, “Eclipse and Revelation,” argues in favor of a diet free from industrial pesticides, which only then will allow us to see our own naturally occurring mind within — or what is more properly known as ‘mind in its natural state.’
-Here, in this state, we learn to Awaken.
+A chapter excerpt from Entering the Mind, the new book from C von Hassett which speaks to an ageless way of resting the mind in meditation to both recognize and stabilize in its already Awakened state.
+Yet to do this successfully, we must first cleanse the body of its myriad mind-fogging toxins taken in through food.
+The chapter below, “Eclipse and Revelation,” argues in favor of a diet free from industrial pesticides, which only then will allow us to see our own naturally occurring mind within — or what the great Tibetan Masters speak of as Mind in its Natural State.

 Entering the Mind